cjoana/cjoana.github.io/index.md

 # [About me](/about)

-<strong>UPDATE: I am currently moving to ITP-CAS in Beijing for next post-doc.</strong>.
-This page is currently being updated :)

 I am a post-doctoral researcher interested in numerical relativity and cosmology.
 I am affiliated the Institute of Theoretical Physics, Chinese Academy of Science (ITP-CAS), located in Beijing.